53. DEVELOPING MY TEACHING CHOPS (WATERCOLOR, PART 1)

 - Learning basic techniques to control the application of the fluid medium in order to keep shapes crisp and clear.

-- Learning a strategy for developing a composition from light to dark, and planning the placement of light, because the watercolor media does not accomodate overpainting unwanted areas to bring lighter colors back...those light areas have to be planned from the beginning.
+- Learning a strategy for developing a composition from light to dark, and planning the placement of light, because the watercolor media does not accommodate over-painting unwanted areas to bring lighter colors back...those light areas have to be planned from the beginning.

 1. LEARNING COLOR